3PillarGlobal-Czechia/interview-app-api/docs/END2END_TESTS.md

 * They *should* follow the AAA pattern.
 * They *can* use the prepared `HttpWrapper` class for invoking the API endpoints.

+## Running tests

+Tests can be run either through the visual studio test explorer or through command line with `dotnet test .\src\WebApi\`